 24 Month OPT STEM Extension

-March 11, 2016, the U.S. Department of Homeland Security (DHS) published its final rule to strenghten and enhance the optional practical training program (OPT) for F-1 international students in science, Technology, engineering, and mathematics (STEM) fields.
+March 11, 2016, the U.S. Department of Homeland Security (DHS) published its final rule to strengthen and enhance the optional practical training program (OPT) for F-1 international students in science, Technology, engineering, and mathematics (STEM) fields.

 - You have completed your degree in one of the following areas: Science Technology Engineering or Mathematics with a qualifying Classification of Instructional Programs (CIP) Code.

 Qualifying FDU degrees

 - Bachelor’s degree in: Biochemistry, Biology, Chemistry, Clinical Laboratory Science, Civil Engineering Technology, Computer Science, Construction Engineering Technology, Electrical Engineering, Electrical Engineering Technology, Mechanical Engineering Technology, Medical Technology, Information Technology, Mathematics, Marine Biology, BA in Science.

 - Master’s degree in: Biology, Chemistry, Cosmetic Science, Computer Engineering, Computer Science, Cybersecurity and Information Assurance, Electronic Commerce, Electrical Engineering, Management Information Systems (MS degree), Mathematics, Supply Chain Management.

 If your FDU degree was in any other academic major, you are not eligible to apply for the OPT STEM extension.